vinzee/MIPS/src/README.txt

 ------------------------
+MIPS Scoreboard Simulator (CMSC 611)

-    Vineet Ahirkar
+- by Vineet Ahirkar
 ------------------------

+Running the project -

+1. From the command line
-Run the project by the make command
+ - use the make command to compile and run the command

-ICache + DCache working (can be turned off by )
+ - the parameters can be changed by editing the makefile in the project root

+2. From eclipse
+ - open the project in eclipse and hit run